 Location: Various

 Description: There will be many people stopped at bridge crossings, as lots of water tends to fall below them.
 Though this adds to congestion and confusion, we’re not so jaded as to overlook them completely.
-Crossing narrow valleys, the scenery around bridges can be downright spectacular, so do enjoy them as you pass.
+Crossing narrow valleys, the drops below are worth a look: narrow green valleys with water running through.
 If you decide to stop, be sure to park out of the way, and avoid bridge crossings that are already crowded.

 One of the many one-lane bridges and waterfalls on the road to Hana.
 Image credit: Forest and Kim, source.